aroundmyroom/Schiphol-API-JSON/README.md

 # Schiphol-API-JSON

+a lot has changed with the Schiphole API and this is not in use anymore.
+It was an expiriment to see if I could ' code ' .. this script worked, but too much hassle therefore in 2022 I decided to archive this repository

 Update APRIL 2019
 Schiphol heeft de API bijgewerkt naar versie 4 Hierdoor waren aanpassingen nodig om deze applicatie weer bijgewerkte data te kunnen laten zien